Dead hobbits resurrected: the Barrow-wight encounter in J.R.R. Tolkien's The Lord of the Rings

 It is said that the mounds of Tyrn Gorthad, as the Barrowdowns were called of old, are very ancient, and that many were built in the days of the old world of the First Age by the forefathers of the Edain, before they crossed the Blue Mountains into Beleriand, of which Lindon is all that now remains.
 (The Lord of the Rings, Appendix A, I, iii, Eriador, Arnor, and the Heirs of Isildur).

-Tolkien goes on to say that, during the Second Age, men of Númenor / Númenórë - also known as the Dúnedain, the Men of the Westernesse, or Kings of Men - arrived in Arnor, or the Northern Kingdom, and made use of the Barrow Downs located therein.
+Tolkien goes on to say that, during the Second Age, men of Númenor / Númenórë - also known as the Dúnedain, the Men of the Westernesse, or Kings of Men - arrived in Arnor, or the Northern Kingdom, and made use of the Barrow Downs located therein and a place of burial.
 This usage continued through to the end of the Second Age (SA), which coincided with the apocalyptic destruction of the island of Númenor in 3319 SA.
-A small group of Númenorean survivors of the destruction settled in Middle-earth, alongside previous Númenorean settlers.
+A small group of Númenorean survivors of the destruction then settled in Middle-earth, alongside previous Númenorean settlers.
 During the early years of the Third Age they were driven out of the Barrow Downs by agents of Sauron, and the later onset of plague.

 The Númenoreans brought many skills with them to Middle-earth, including that of embalming.
-Over an extensive period they applied those skills to bodies entombed upon the Barrow Downs.
+Over an extensive period from the Second Age through to the Third Age they applied those skills to bodies entombed upon the Barrow Downs.
 Subsequent to that, we are told:

 Those hills were therefore revered by the Dúnedain after their return; and there many of their kings and lords are buried.
 (The Lord of the Rings, Appendix A, I, iii, Eriador, Arnor, and the Heirs of Isildur).